GRTLCollaboration/engrenage/README.md

 ![](engrenage.png "")

-# engrenage (the code formerly known as BabyGRChombo)
+# Engrenage (the code formerly known as BabyGRChombo)

 Engrenage is a spherically symmetric BSSN code designed for teaching Numerical Relativity (NR), which is the solution of the Einstein Equations of General Relativity (GR) using numerical methods.
 The code includes a scalar field (obeying the [Klein Gordon equation](https://en.wikipedia.org/wiki/Klein–Gordon_equation) for a minimally coupled spin 0 field) as the matter source of the metric curvature.
 It currently includes two physical examples - a black hole and a real scalar boson star (or oscillaton).